Caregiving – Make it safe

-More often than not caregiving is provided by other family members.
+Often, caregiving is the responsibility of other family members.
 It could be by a spouse, an adult child, or some other extended family member.
 You might be surprised to know that upwards of 7.8 million people in Canada, and 40.7 million people in the United States are providing unpaid caregiving support to the elderly.

 Of course, caregiving casts a wide net.
-For some, only a limited amount of support is needed while others may need constant supervision and personal care.
-This places a big responsibility on many people who are not prepared.
-They don’t know what they’ve signed up for and often they don’t know where to get the knowledge they need to provide and create a safe situation for their elder.
+For some, only a small amount of support is needed.
+Others may need constant supervision and personal care.
+This is a big responsibility for families.
+They don’t know where to get the knowledge they need to provide and create a safe situation for their elder.

 Caregiving Make It Safe!